omprakash524/Namaste-react/README.md

 - npm is package management it will manage all the package and sometimes we also called dependencies (but not node package manager)

+## Add node package manager to our project
+- npm init
+    - In our Project we will get package.json (configuration of project)
+    - When we creating a react app behind the scence webpack as a bundlers
+- npm install -D parcel
+- npm install (To recreate node_modules if it deleted)
+- npx parcel index.html (To run app)
+- npm install react (To install react in our project)
+- npm install react-dom (To install react-dom in our project)

+- If you delete dist folder you can recreate build
+- npx parcel build index.html

 ```git init```
 package.json is a crucial configuration file for npm